MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Get-FormatData.md

 You can use this cmdlet to examine the formatting data.
 Then, you can use the Export-FormatData cmdlet to serialize the objects, convert them to XML, and save them in Format.ps1xml files.

-For more information about formatting files in Windows PowerShell, see about_Format.ps1xml.
+For more information about formatting files in PowerShell, see about_Format.ps1xml.

 ## EXAMPLES